textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     df.show(10)
     ```

 14. Now, you can save the Dataframe to a global table in Databricks.
 This will make the table accessible to all users and clusters in your Databricks workspace.
-Insert a new cell, and run the following code.
+Insert a new cell and run the following code.

     ```python
     df.write.mode("overwrite").saveAsTable("SmartMeters")